Contact Information

 The BrandMeister Hose is an innovative online tool that allows amateur radio enthusiasts to listen to real-time conversations and digital voice streams from the BrandMeister DMR (Digital Mobile Radio) network.
 This web-based application provides a unique opportunity for users to explore and monitor DMR talkgroups from around the world, offering a window into the diverse and dynamic world of digital amateur radio.

-Cost: FreeProscan
+Cost: FreeProscan [currently offline]

 I host a webserver where you can listen to my scanner.
 This will typically be law enforcement traffic, but it's radio listening nonetheless.